Antonia Prebble: Career

 Prebble and Marshall teamed up again in 2013 for a mystery thriller series, The Blue Rose.

 In 2015 she had the lead role of Rita West in Westside, a prequel to Outrageous Fortune, playing the grandmother (as a young woman) of her character from the original series.

-Prebble has given birth on screen five times, starting with The Tribe as a 14-year old, then Outrageous Fortune, a short film, White Lies, and a play as Mary mother of Jesus (who just popped out .... and we all sang a song).
+Prebble has given birth on screen five times, starting with The Tribe as a 14-year-old, then Outrageous Fortune, a short film, White Lies, and a play as Mary mother of Jesus ("who just popped out .... and we all sang a song").

 Since 2016, Antonia has been an ambassador for New Zealand department store Smith & Caughey's.
 Prebble was the face of Smith & Caughey's Spring 2018 campaign and lookbook, photographed and styled in a series of images by fashion photographer Nicole Ku.
 Antonia Prebble has featured on the covers of Next Magazine, Remix Magazine, Mindfood Style, and Fashion Quarterly.

 In early 2019, Prebble frequented New Zealand TV show The Project after having her first child with Dan Musgrove.
 During the same year she featured in the music video for "Help You Now" by Auckland band Alae.

 In April 2020, Prebble participated in an Outrageous Fortune virtual greeting in the fight against the coronavirus pandemic.

 On 19 November 2020, Prebble was the guest host on The Project before the final episode of Westside.

 In November 2022, Prebble joined the cast of Shortland Street as Dr Rebekah Anderson.

+In 2023 Prebble alongside Madeleine Sami-filmed NZ series Double Parked.

+In late 2022 Prebble was announced as part of the cast for SBS legal drama Safe Home and in 2023, the series aired with Prebble playing the role of Grace MacDonald.

 Personal life

 In 2016, Prebble began dating her then Westside co-star, Dan Musgrove.
 The couple announced their engagement in July 2018 and pregnancy in February 2019.
-They have two children together.
+They married in 2024 and have two children together.
 Prebble lives in Auckland.